Plan Your Schedule

 • look up what School and Major requirements you have fulfilled

-An Academic Advisement Report is a very useful tool, but, it is NOT the official source of degree requirements.
+The Stellic Official Degree Audit is a very useful tool, but, it is NOT the official source of degree requirements.
 The official degree requirements for your major are given in the Bulletin for the school that offers your intended major.
-You should use both the Bulletin and the AAR to track your degree progress.
-Meet with your advisor to ask for help reading and interpreting your Degree Progress Report.
+You should use both the Bulletin and the Stellic Official Degree Audit to track your degree progress.
+Meet with your advisor to ask for help reading and interpreting your degree audit.

 Making deliberate, careful choices about what courses you take contributes to academic success.
 If you are interested in the material covered in your classes, you’re more likely to do well in them.
 Fortunately, researching courses is easy and fun using these great tools.